vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 Vespa switches from approximate to exact search with pre-filters based on *estimated-hit-ratio*.

 * **ANN search using HNSW with post-filters**:
-The *estimated_hit-ratio* crosses the `post-filter-threshold` and the *post-filtering* strategy is trigged.
+The *estimated-hit-ratio* crosses the `post-filter-threshold` and the *post-filtering* strategy is trigged.
 Vespa will auto-adjust `targetHits` to `targetHits/estimated-hit-ratio`.
-By adjusting by increasing the `targetHits` using the *estimated-hit-ratio* the chance of exposing the user-specified `targetHits` to ranking increases.
+By increasing the `targetHits` using the *estimated-hit-ratio* the chance of exposing the user-specified `targetHits` to ranking increases.

 The default `post-filter-threshold` is 1.0, hence effectively disabling this decision branch by default.